zbl14/capstone-planning-log-and-proposal/README.md

 - **2022-09-15 11:22 AM**: WIP: Write project proposal
 - **2022-09-15 12:28 PM**: WIP: Write project proposal
 - **2022-09-16 09:52 AM**: Complete the initial project proposal
+- **2022-09-16 10:27 AM**: Researching on Yelp API documents
+- **2022-09-16 11:33 AM**: Researching on [cors-anywhere](https://github.com/Rob--W/cors-anywhere), decide to use public server for mvc and host my own instance of cors-anywhere server as a stretch goal